 Your doctor will first place a sheath (short hollow tube) into your vein.
-Most times, the sheath is placed in a jugular vein in the neck (see drawing below).
+Most times, the sheath is placed in a jugular vein in the neck (see drawing below), or a vein in your upper arm.
 Very rarely, a different vein is used.
 The vein that is used will affect how long you need to stay in the hospital after your procedure.